 The Advanced Computing Facility

 The Advanced Computing Facility provides researchers at the University of Kansas access to high-performance computing power.
-The ACF is part of the Center for Research Computing (CRC) and is located at the Information and Telecommunications Technology Center (ITTC) in Nichols Hall.
+The ACF houses servers from the Information and Telecommunications Technology Center (ITTC) and the KU Community Cluster which is managed by the Center for Research Computing (CRC).
+The ACF is located at Nichols Hall.

 The ACF serves an exceptionally diverse range of researchers from all KU campuses, including chemists, biologists, pharmaceutical scientists and engineers.
 Research activities include computer modeling and simulation high dimensional data processing.
 Servers are available for researchers and general access, and knowledgeable staff with expertise in data-intensive research help support users.